LGN520/farreach-public/docs/nocache.md

 		+ Run `su` to enter root account
 		+ Run `bash compile.sh` to compile p4 into binary code
 		+ Run `bash start_switch.sh` to launch Tofino
+	- Maunual way to launch testbed (out-of-date)
 		- Configure switch (NOTE: not need switchos and ptf.popserver/snapshotserer/cleaner due to no in-switch cache)
 			+ Create a new terminal and run `bash configure.sh` to configure data plane
 		- NOTE: not need controller due to no in-switch cache
 		- Launch servers in end host
 			+ `./server server_physical_idx`
 			+ NOTE: to close server, use `sudo kill -15` to send SIGKILL
+	- Automatic way to launch testbed (latest)
+		+ In each switch
+			* Run `su` to enter root account
+			* Run `bash localscripts/launchswitchostestbed.sh` to configure switch
+				- Run `bash localscripts/stopswitchostestbed.sh` to stop switch
+		+ In client 0 (dl11)
+			* Run `bash remotescripts/launchservertestbed.sh` to launch server w/o reflector
+				- Run `bash remotescripts/stopservertestbed.sh` to stop server w/o reflector
 	- Launch clients in end host (NOTE: not need warmup_client due to no in-switch cache)
 		- Transaction phase: `./remote_client client_physical_idx`
 - Server rotation for static workload